ReinerNippes/nextcloud/README.md

 In less than 20 minutes.

-All settings are recommentations from C. Rieger
+All settings are recommentations from C. Rieger.
 Visit his page for all details: https://www.c-rieger.de/nextcloud-13-installation-guide

 Warning: Your existing nginx setup will be over written.
 Up to now I tested this only on new AWS EC2 Ubuntu machines.

-This playbook is yet not fully idempotent and will fail during the inital setup of Nextcloud when you run it twice.
-Will be fixed in a future release.
+This playbook is yet not fully funtcional yet.
+After a first run nextcloud is install and ready for setup through the web ui.
+But if your run the playbook twice nextcloud is also configured with the parameter in the inventory.
+This should be fixed in future.

 Requirements
 ------------